-- The episode "Robbed a Stoner Blind"?
-Randy ends up eating some "herbs" intended for his head wound and we end up viewing most of the episode via Randy's eyes in Claymation form.
+- In the episode "Robbed a Stoner Blind", Randy ends up eating some "herbs" intended for his head wound and we end up viewing most of the episode via Randy's eyes in Claymation form.

-- In another episode, Earl narrates a Flashback which took place during his late childhood/early adolescence in The Seventies.
+- In another episode, Earl narrates a Flashback which took place during his late childhood/early adolescence in The '70s.
 Earl noticed that his dad was cranky all the time, and one of his friends told him about his mom's "happy pills."
 (Which she would usually mix with alcohol, resulting in giggling and disturbingly hypersexual behavior.)
 Earl stole some of her medication and slipped it into the scotch his dad was drinking at his anniversary party.
 He then goosed several women at the party and suggested (to everyone's, especially his wife's, horror) that they start a key party.

 - Six Feet Under.
 David stashes the E tablets his boyfriend gave him in an aspirin bottle in the family kitchen.
 Nate decides to start taking an aspirin a day.
 The two events coincide the evening of a family dinner party.
 (See also Mushroom Samba for other repercussions of the E-filled aspirin bottle.)

 - In an episode of Spaced, Daisy buys a packet of rare Chinese spices and it then gets mixed up with cannabis while they're in a club, resulting in 'very moreish' stew.

-- A variant from Perfect Strangers: suffering from a terrible cold on the eve of a big date, with all other options exhausted, cousin Larry agrees to take "the Mypos Cure."
+- Perfect Strangers - Suffering from a terrible cold on the eve of a big date, with all other options exhausted, cousin Larry agrees to take "the Mypos Cure."
 Balki mixes up a batch of the awful potion for Larry, who forces himself to gulp it down when Balki leaves the room... and returns with a tiny spoon, the intended dosage for a single person.
 Larry just has time to declare to Balki "I can see through you" before he passes out.
 He awakens several days later, his date long missed - but hey, his cold is gone!